This is Part 1 of our Autoimmune Protocol (AIP) Diet series. The other posts in this series include:

 The reasoning behind why all of these foods are eliminated and all the other foods are emphasized is kind of intense.
 There is literally an entire textbook written about it with all of the supportive super-detailed scientific literature.

 If you really (I mean REALLY) want to dive deep the science behind this diet, then The Paleo Approach by Dr. Sarah Ballantanye is the book for you.
-You can also read her plethora of detailed articles on her blog: The Paleo Mom.

 Now, let’s talk about it.